r00tstici/CTFd-SSO-plugin/README.md

      - OAUTH_TOKEN_ENDPOINT =
      - OAUTH_API_ENDPOINT =
      - OAUTH_ALWAYS_POSSIBLE =
+     - OAUTH_CREATE_BUTTON =

 3. Login via SSO will be available visiting `/sso/login`.
-You may want to add a button to your theme.
+If you enable `OAUTH_CREATE_BUTTON`, the plugin will attempt to automatically create a "Log in with SSO" button in the login page.
+Othewise you may want to add a button in your theme.

 ## Config parameters